filipkrasniqi/smart-directions-anchor/README.md

 ## Protocol

-Nodes communicate towards brain by using the MQTT protocol.
+Anchors communicate towards brain by using the MQTT protocol.
 An update on the topics will follow this guide, together with the connection to a new custom broker handling permissions.
-Currently the topics used by the nodes are
+Currently the topics used by the anchors are

 - **ble/rssi**, with a message containing <MAC_ADDRESS_RBERRY_PI>$<SNIFFED_MAC_ADDRESS>$<RSSI_VAL>.